Panmoni/yapbay/docs/plan.md

 # YapBay Frontend Development Plan

-test update of escrow, trade tables for events
+review state ref escrows trades and trade checklist

 ## fix

 - dig into the transactions and the data being returned to clear some of these unknown results and get more complete data

-- still not updating trade page when trade is updated
+- still not updating trade page when trade is updated... may need sockets

-- MyTrades is slow to update

-## implement cancel escrow/trade

 ## do a full restart